-This December, the New York String Orchestra Seminar—one of the nation’s first and most influential professional training programs—celebrates 50 years and recognizes the major impact its alumni have had on the music world in the United States and abroad.
-Renowned for its unique musical philosophy that emphasizes personal expression over a focus on technical mastery and integrates a chamber music approach into orchestral playing, the program was created in 1969 by arts manager Frank Salomon for violinist and conductor Alexander “Sasha” Schneider, who chose Jaime Laredo to succeed him as director.
+This December, the New York String Orchestra Seminar—one of the nation’s first and most influential professional training programs—celebrates its 50th anniversary and the major impact its alumni have had on the music world in the United States and abroad.
+Renowned for its unique musical philosophy that emphasizes personal expression over a focus on technical mastery and integrates a chamber music approach into orchestral playing, the program was created in 1969 by arts manager Frank Salomon for violinist and conductor Alexander “Sasha” Schneider, who chose Jaime Laredo to succeed him as director in 1993.

-Seminar alumnus Yo-Yo Ma (1977) called the seminar “one of the defining moments for me as a teenager,” as it was for soloists such as violinists Cho-Liang Lin, Gil Shaham, and Shlomo Mintz; conductors who include Peter Oundjian, Joseph Swensen, Douglas Boyd, Keri-Lynn Wilson, Karina Canellakis, Cristian Măcelaru, and Marin Alsop; concertmasters of more than 40 orchestras (including the orchestras of Chicago, Boston, and Philadelphia, and the Los Angeles, Berlin, and Czech philharmonics); members of such ensembles as the Emerson, Guarneri, Kronos, Dover, Calidore, and Takács string quartets and Brooklyn Rider; and faculty at leading music schools and conservatories.
+Seminar alumnus Yo-Yo Ma (1977) called the seminar “one of the defining moments for me as a teenager,” as it was for soloists such as violinists Cho-Liang Lin, Gil Shaham, Shlomo Mintz, and Pamela Frank; conductors who include Peter Oundjian, Douglas Boyd, Keri-Lynn Wilson, Cristian Măcelaru, Karina Canellakis, and Marin Alsop; concertmasters of more than 40 orchestras (including the orchestras of Chicago, Boston, and Philadelphia, and the Los Angeles, Berlin, and Czech philharmonics); members of such ensembles as the Emerson, Guarneri, Kronos, Dover, Calidore, and Takács string quartets and Brooklyn Rider; and faculty at leading music schools and conservatories.
 Each new generation of New York String Orchestra Seminar alumni continues to make a vital contribution to music and illuminate lives around the country.
-To ensure students are selected on the basis of musical ability and not financial means, all participants receive full scholarships.
-For more information on the program and its commitment to providing a full scholarship to each participating student for the next 50 years, visit newschool.edu/mannes/nysos.
+To ensure students are selected on the basis of musical ability and not financial means, the seminar is a tuition-free program.
+For more information on the program and its commitment to offering the seminar at no cost to each participating student for the next 50 years, visit newschool.edu/mannes/nysos.

-The New York String Orchestra Seminar is a program of The New School’s Mannes School of Music (Richard Kessler, Dean) New School Concerts Department.
-New School Concerts thanks the conductor, coaches, soloists, audition panelists, and advisors for their invaluable contributions to the project, and the many others whose time, effort, and resources make the seminar possible: the Cleveland Institute of Music, Chicago Symphony Center, Colburn School, Manhattan School of Music, New England Conservatory, The Shepherd School of Music at Rice University, and Wellington Hotel.
-New School Concerts also thanks Michelle Baker, Bart Feller, Valerie Feuer, Ida Kavafian, Richard Kessler, Diane Lesser, Don Liuzzi, Peter Lloyd, Mary Malin, Raymond Mase, Anthony McGill, Frank Morelli, Kurt Muroki, Sharon Robinson, Susan Sawyer, Michael Seabrook, Stephen Shipps, Linda Strommen, Steven Tenenbom, and Hiroko Yajima for their extra efforts on behalf of the project.
+The New York String Orchestra Seminar is a program of The New School’s Mannes School of Music’s (Richard Kessler, Dean) New School Concerts Department.
+New School Concerts thanks the conductor, coaches, soloists, audition panelists, and advisors for their invaluable contributions to the project, and the many others whose time, effort, and resources make the seminar possible: the Cleveland Institute of Music, Los Angeles Philharmonic, Manhattan School of Music, New England Conservatory, The Shepherd School of Music at Rice University, and Wellington Hotel.
+New School Concerts also thanks Soo Bae, Michelle Baker, Laura Park Chen, Bart Feller, Valerie Feuer, Mark Holloway, Ida Kavafian, Alan Kay, Richard Kessler, Diane Lesser, Julia Lichten, Don Liuzzi, Mary Malin, Raymond Mase, Frank Morelli, Kurt Muroki, Todd Phillips, Sharon Robinson, Susan Sawyer, Michael Seabrook, Linda Strommen, Steven Tenenbom, and Hiroko Yajima for their extra efforts on behalf of the project.
 The program is additionally grateful to the late Isaac Stern for launching the program at Carnegie Hall, and to the Hall’s current administration and staff for their caring presentation of the annual concerts.